search icon

 There are two methods for determining the amount of the deduction.
 One requires keeping detailed records of the actual expenses.
 Those expenses include costs such as gas and oil purchase, repair costs, insurance, registration fees and lease payments.

 The other, simpler option, is to use the standard mileage deduction.
 Under this option, you multiply your business mileage for the year by the standard mileage rate.
-For 2022, that rate was 58.5 cents a mile for miles driven through June, and 62.5 cents per mile for mileage from July through the end of the year.
-The rate is set to remain at 62.5 cents a mile for 2023.
+For 2024, that rate was 67 cents a mile.
+The rate jumps to 70 cents a mile for the 2025 tax year.

 The sticking point: you have to record the mileage each time you drive for business along with the reason for the trip.
 But doing so pays off.
 Here’s how.

 Suppose you have a home business selling products.
 You drive to the post office 6 days a week to mail out your customers’ orders.
 The post office is 6 miles roundtrip from your home.
 That’s 36 miles a week.
-If you work 50 weeks a year, that adds up to 1800 miles.
-You drove half the mileage in the first half of 2022, and the other 900 miles in the second half of the year.
-At the mileage rates in effect for 2022, that adds up to a deduction of $1089 for 2022.
-(It would be $1,125 in 2023 at the 62.5 cent rate for the entire year.)
+If you work 50 weeks a year, that adds up to 1,800 miles.
+For 2024, the current mileage rates of 67 cents per mile, you could get a deduction of up to $1,206.
+That number would increase in 2025, since the rate jumps to 70 cents per mile in 2025.

 Travel costs are different from the expenses you can deduct for the business use of your car.
 Travel expense deductions are for costs you incur when you travel away from the general area of your tax home.
 The travel must be longer than an ordinary workday and long enough that you need sleep or rest.
 The expenses have to be ordinary and necessary for your business, not lavish or extravagant.